 6) See if you know a friend or neighbour who is struggling to get a second-hand stairlift.
 If yes, then inform them that you have a stairlift that you want to sell to them at a reasonable price.

 7) If you get an offer from any of these sources, then you will be required to get your stairlift dismantled and delivered to the buyer.
 If the buyer is someone who is making a living out of stairlifts, they will insist on dismantling it under their own supervision.
 They do so to get the first-hand knowledge about the usability of the stairlift.
 As it’s quite easy to know whether the machine is working properly during the dismantling phase.
 Another reason a professional would like to dismantle it themselves is to make sure that it doesn’t get damaged in the process.

-Selling your second-hand stairlift is easy if you have got a straight stairlift and rather than a curved one.
+If you have a straight stairlift rather than a curved stairlift, it is convenient to sell your second-hand stairlift.
+This is because straight stairlifts tend not to be custom to your stairs.
 If you are wondering what price you should demand, simply deduct 20% for each year you have used it.